gnu-octave/symbolic/HOWTO-release.md

   * Test regenerating html documentation: "make html"

-  * Run "Make release" and record the md5 sums.
+  * Run "make release" and record the md5 sums.

   * Test on Matlab if possible.